Barbara Shelley: Biography

-Shelley was born in London, England, on 13 February 1932.
+Shelley was born as Barbara Teresa Kowin at Queen Charlotte's Hospital in Marylebone, London, England, on 13 February 1932.
 Her parents were May (née Hayes) and Robert Kowin.
 She had an older sister, Jo, who emigrated to Canada to become a writer and producer for CBC Television.
-Shelley attended a convent in Harlesden, north London, where she performed in Gilbert and Sullivan productions and school plays, as well as participating in local Catholic youth drama festivals.
+Shelley attended a convent school in Harlesden, north London, where she performed in Gilbert and Sullivan productions and school plays, as well as participating in local Catholic youth drama festivals.
 Initially shy on stage, her acting teacher suggested that she take up modelling to gain self-confidence.
 Shelley followed the advice and started modelling in 1951, which led to an offer of a minor role as a fashion show commentator in the 1953 Hammer Film Productions film Mantrap.
 She was credited for this film under her birth name, Barbara Kowin.
 The same year, she went to Rome on holiday and met Italian comic actor Walter Chiari, who recognised her talent and suggested she change her name to that of his favourite poet, Shelley.
 Although she had planned a month's holiday, Shelley lived in Rome for four years and appeared in nine Italian films, speaking Italian.